acmarley-erg/soco_resilience/README.md

 ### Folders:
 `output/`: Output maps, graphs, and interactive html maps of project analysis.

-`R/`: Mostly data visualization RMarkdowns
+`R/`: RMarkdowns used to download demographic data, visualize available data, and process some hazard data.

-`py/`: Most of the geospatial data analysis and processing was completed in Jupyter notebooks
+`py/`: Jupyter notebooks used for most of the geospatial data analysis and processing conducted as well as static and interactive data visualizations used in the strategy.

 ### Data